Travel from Santiago across the Andes to Buenos Aires

 Our drivers will be waiting at gate 3 with an Intrepid sign displaying your name.

-If you are having trouble locating the driver, please call the emergency number listed on your trip notes.
+If you are having trouble locating the driver, please call the emergency number listed on your Essential Trip information (ETI).

 PASSPORT DETAILS REQUIRED